-Digital Photography is a study of the digital photographic medium as artistic expression and its applications in the world of news and commercial photography.
+Digital Photography is a study of the digital photographic medium as artistic expression and its applications in the art.
+This course will also supply the vision for the game and world of news and commercial photography.
 Students receive instruction in digital photography and computer applications, and produce professional-level projects using current digital photo and computer equipment.
 An adjustable digital camera is required for this course.
 This course specifically supports students pursuing digital production, web design, and journalism and mass communication.
 Skills will be developed in taking photographs and also building a portfolio.
 A student-provided adjustable digital camera is required.
 Some knowledge of Photoshop is helpful.
 Fall MCOM 2413 uses Mac, and Spring MULT 2413 uses PC (Windows).
 Lab fee: \$10.
 Crosslisted with MCOM 2413.